jeovafarias/jeovafarias.github.io/_pages/research.md

 ---
+layout: archive
+title: "Research"
+permalink: /research/
-layout: archive title: "Research" permalink: /research/ author_profile: true
+author_profile: true
 ---

+{% include base_path %}

 My research revolves around usupervised problems in Computer Vision.
 Following, you will find some projects I worked on in the past.